alaasmagi/educode-backend/README.md

 ## Design choices

 ### Application overall design
-I used ASP.NET MVC, because I think, that keeping logic and view separate keeps the code clean, well structured and provides better testability.
+ASP.NET MVC is used because it promotes a clear separation of concerns between application logic and presentation.
+This architectural pattern helps maintain clean and well-structured code, thereby enhancing maintainability, scalability, and testability.
 ### Services
 There are 7 main services:
 * **AdminAccessService** - controls admin access to the Admin UI